DataDog/documentation/content/en/infrastructure/serverless/serverless_monitoring_guide/python.md

 Custom metrics give additional insights into use cases that are unique to your application workflows, such as a user logging into your application, purchasing an item, or updating a user profile.

-In the first section, we set up the Datadog Lambda Layer to enable enhanced metrics.
+In the first section, you set up the Datadog Lambda Layer to enable enhanced metrics.
 The Datadog Lambda Layer is required to surface distributed traces from your functions in Datadog.

 If you’ve been following along, the Datadog Lambda Layer is already enabled.
 Custom metrics sent from the Datadog Lambda Layer are automatically created as distributions, so you can graph the avg, sum, max, min, and count out-of-the-box.
 You can also enable your own percentiles in the Distribution Metrics page.